matrix-org/matrix-spec-proposals/proposals/1711-x509-for-federation.md

 ## Background: the failure of the Perspectives approach

-The Perspectives approach replaces the conventional heirarchy of trust provided by the Certificate Authority model with a large number of "notary" servers distributed around the world.
+The Perspectives approach replaces the conventional hierarchy of trust provided by the Certificate Authority model with a large number of "notary" servers distributed around the world.
 The intention is that the notary servers regularly monitor remote servers and observe the certificates they present;